UIC CME seeks an outstanding candidate for the position of clinical assistant professor or lecturer starting August 16, 2021.

-Responsibilities for this non-tenure-track position include teaching undergraduate and graduate courses in construction engineering and management, infrastructure management and design, land surveying, and capstone-level engineering design courses.
+Job responsibilities include teaching undergraduate and graduate courses in construction engineering and management, infrastructure management and design, building science, and capstone-level engineering design courses.
 Other responsibilities include supervising graduate students and undergraduate design and research projects, holding office hours, student academic advising, and participating in course and program assessment.

 For a full description of responsibilities and required qualifications—and to apply—visit this position’s listing on the UIC jobs page.

 The UIC Civil, Materials and Environmental Engineering, is seeking a Grants and Contract Associate.
 Under administrative direction, the employee allocated to this classification will perform activities related to the complete lifecycle of sponsored program administration.
 Typical activities include the proposal drafting and submission, contract negotiation, sub-award issuance, pre-award and post-award administration (both financial and non-financial) of grants, awards and contracts that provide support for research, curriculum development, outreach, and/or service work.

 - Administration of grants, contracts, and subcontracts; interprets and provides guidance regarding sponsor policies and regulations; contributes to the implementation, and analysis of policies, procedures, programs, objectives, and long-range planning related to research and sponsored programs; provides reports and detailed analyses for administrative use.

 - Post award accounting.
 Reconciling and preparing account balance reports for principal investigators.
 Prepares and negotiates grant awards, contracts, and subcontracts in conjunction with faculty and/or researchers; collaborates with staff and key stakeholders to resolve issues related to sponsored grants and contracts.